 Tips & Variations

-- If you soak the dal in water for 30 mins, helps to cook faster.
+- Soaking Lentils: If you soak the dal in water for 30 minutes, it helps to cook faster.

-- If your dal is watery, you can turn on the saute mode and cook for another 2-3 minutes in the end.
+- Adjust Consistency: If your dal is watery, you can turn on the saute mode and cook for another 2-3 minutes in the end.

-- For a variation, you can also make this yellow dal by skipping onion, garlic.
+- No Onion-No Garlic: For a variation, you can also make this yellow dal by skipping onion, and garlic.

-- Vegan Variation: Skip ghee and use the oil of your choice.
+- Vegan: Skip ghee and use any cooking oil of your choice.

 Instant Pot Moong Daal (Split Yellow Lentils Soup)